 What opportunities exist for the workplace?

-For our administrative offices, we’re focused on three main areas where we see Generative AI, and other AI tools, assisting with organizational nimbleness and productivity.
+For our administrative offices, we’re focused on three main areas where we see opportunities for leveraging AI tools to improve organizational nimbleness and productivity.

 I. Making existing systems easier to use.